Section 1 - The Church and Building Law

 4. buildings between 34% NBS and 67% NBS be strengthened to 67% or as near to that rating as is economically and practicably reasonable, over time or when the buildings are being altered or remodelled so as to require a building consent.

-The %NBS is a reference to the actual strength of an existing building compared with a new building of the same type that would be designed in that city/region.
-For example, for a building that was required to be strengthened in Auckland to 67% NBS, the NBS would be the standard that is required for the Auckland region.
+The %NBS is a reference to the actual strength of an existing building compared with that of a new building of the same type designed in that city/region.
+For example, for a building in Auckland required to be strengthened to 67% NBS, the NBS would be the standard required for the Auckland region.

 The strength of a building is a function of its location and the seismic zone it is in.
 (See the chart showing the Design Code Comparisons between Wellington, Christchurch and Auckland.)

-A building in Christchurch will only be designed for 75% of the strength of the same building that would be designed in Wellington.
-Similarly, a building in Auckland will only be designed for 33% of the strength of the same building that would be designed in Wellington.
+A building in Christchurch will only be designed to 75% of the strength of the same building designed in Wellington.
+Similarly, a building in Auckland will only be designed to 33% of the strength of the same building designed in Wellington.

-However, the buildings in both Christchurch and Auckland are to be designed to 100% of the earthquake code requirement for those regions.
+However, the buildings in both Christchurch and Auckland are to be designed to 100% of the earthquake code requirements for those regions.

 In the same manner, buildings in Christchurch and Auckland are to be strengthened to 67% of the earthquake code requirement for the same new building in those regions.